-As a consumer you can change service providers but retain your landline phone number, to take advantage of the best deals available.
+As a consumer you can change service providers, but retain your landline phone number within the same local calling area, to take advantage of the best deals available.

 To port a number, contact the provider you wish to change to and tell them you want to port your number.
 Porting can take up to three days for landlines.

 There is no fee to port your number, however there may be outstanding payments due or a charge for breaking a contractual term with your current provider, so make sure you check this first.

 Number porting means you can not always rely on a phone number to indicate a specific local calling area, for example, (09) 620 XXXX previously assigned to Mt Eden, could now be on the North Shore or South Auckland.
 The ability to shift local numbers between suburbs may be dependent on your telecommunications provider.